ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 -   Constants: [fmWrite]

--   Code in text: [while a \> 0 and not done:]
+-   Code in text: [while a > 0 and not done:]

 -   Terminal text: [nim c -gc:arc test.nim]

-For the term \"proc\", which is a Nim keyword, we use no keyword markup, as it occurs so often.
+For the term "proc", which is a Nim keyword, we use no keyword markup, as it occurs so often.
 Maybe we will later write just procedure instead.
 And we do the same for the macro keyword.